History & Values

 Attorney Sam Bernstein carries on the tradition of his father, attorney Mandell Bernstein.

-For over almost half a century, attorney Sam Bernstein has championed the cause of the seriously injured.
+For almost half a century, attorney Sam Bernstein has championed the cause of the seriously injured.

 Many people throughout Michigan and the rest of the United States are familiar with the warmth and professionalism generated by Sam and his firm.